-I wasn’t a huge fan of them as a child, mostly because of the bell pepper part.
+I wasn’t a huge fan of them as a child, mostly because the bell pepper fell apart.
 I usually opted for a meatball instead, chopping it up over a bed of rice and smothering it with extra pasta sauce.

 As an adult though, I’ve grown to enjoy bell peppers and missed the comfort of them being stuffed and served with homemade sauce.